alonronin/ronin-cms/README.md

     return /^\s+|\s+$/g.replace(value);
 }
 ```

-use in in a dust template:
+use it in a dust template:
 ```html
 <p>{title|t}</p>
 ```